 - Pharma and healthcare

 - Some of the best industries to put your money on nowadays are:

 - You can buy stock through an online stockbroker, a full-service broker or directly from the company.
 While you don't need a broker to buy stock, having a middleman could give you more options and simplify your life when investing.

-Data is accurate as of Jan.
-17, 2023, and is subject to change.
+Data was compiled on Oct.
+12, 2023, and is subject to change.
 Information on analyst ratings was sourced from Yahoo Finance.